The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 Get Down with the Digital Wallet: How to Use It and Why

 What is a digital wallet and how do you use one?
-It’s simply a virtual version of your physical wallet, typically accessed through an app like Google Pay, Apple Pay or Samsung Pay.
+It’s simply a digital version of your physical wallet that enables electronic money transfers, typically accessed through an app like Google Pay®, Apple Pay® or Samsung Pay®.
 Your digital wallet contains credit card and debit card information so that you can make contactless payments in a store or online.
 It’s easy to set up and convenient to use — we’ll show you how!

 Technology can be intimidating — like contactless payments, which are also commonly referred to as touchless/mobile payments and mobile/digital wallets.
 Think of these as tap-and-go payment methods that allow you to make quick in-and-out purchases by just holding your smartphone near the terminal.
 It’s not as complicated as you may think!

 The benefits are evident, including a simple setup and faster, easier and more secure transactions.
 In fact, contactless payments are used far more often globally, and Americans are increasingly starting to catch on.
 Paul Hiebert, a consumer-packaged goods writer for Adweek, shares that nearly 60% of in-person Visa transactions in other nations are contactless, and these payments escalated by 40% between 2019 and 2020!1

 Ready to get down with the digital wallet?
 Keep reading to learn more about digital wallets, including how to set yours up.
 After a few practice runs, you’ll confidently be able to make touchless payments and zoom through the checkout like a mobile payment pro.

 What is a Digital Wallet Anyway?